 Head to your nearest city and go on a full museum tour.
-Pretty much every mid sized and major city in America like Washington, DC; Chicago; and Los Angeles have an incredible array of museums and art galleries that can keep you and your family entertained for days.
+Pretty much every mid sized and major city in America like San Francisco, Portland and Salt Lake City have an incredible array of museums and art galleries that can keep you and your family entertained for days.

 Get your kids ready for school by helping them to really embrace a love of history.
 There are a number of incredible historical spots across the country like Williamsburg, Virginia and Plymouth, Massachusetts.

 These spots not only are of historical significance, but they also feature real life re-enactments that replicate what life was like in these historic times.
 Your kids can learn a true appreciation for life today by spending a few hours traveling to the past (with no WiFi!).

 The most important part of any trip with your kids, having fun, of course!

 Take the time to really sit back and relax with your family.
 Let the kids guide the way and dictate what they’d like to do on their final adventure before the summer ends and school starts again.